-Table 5.1: Matrix to o support selection n of type of technical review
+TABLE 5.1 Matrix to support selection of type of technical review

-6. What level of independence is necessary for the intended audience of the technical review?
+High Medium Low Very Somewhat Slightly Considerations for technical review Yes - No 1.
+Is the technical review of an ex-ante assessment?
+First, second - Third 2.
+How difficult is it for entities other than the user to gain access to information, assumptions and data regarding the impact assessment?
+First Second Third 3.
+How important is it for the technical reviewer to be, or to be perceived as, minimally vulnerable to conflicts of interest?
+Third Second First 4.
+How experienced with undergoing technical review is the user?
+First Second Third 5.
+How much funding is available for the technical review process?
+Third Second First 6.
+What level of independence is necessary for the intended audience of the technical review?
 Third Second First 7.
 What level of transparency and stakeholder confidence in the technical review results is necessary?
-Third - First, Second 8.
+Third - First, second 8.
 Does the donor and/or private financier of the policy require technical review?
-Second, Third - First 9.
+Second, third - First 9.
 Is it necessary for the reviewer to have relevant accreditation?
-Third - First, Second
+Third - First, second Abbreviation: -, not applicable